 To create an opening with no shelves

-Use the Select Objects tool to select the cabinet that you want to edit, then click the Open Object edit button.
+- Use the Select Objects tool to select the cabinet that you want to modify, then click the Open Object edit button.

-On the General section, specify a Width of 9".
+- On the General panel, specify a Width of 9".

 You also have the ability to change the shape of our cabinets.
 In this example, change a base cabinet to a Radius End cabinet.